StrongKey/fido2/sampleapps/java/sacl/README.md

 1. The first application we will be installing is **SFAECO**.
 Follow the [SFAECO Installation Guide](sfaeco/docs/Installation_Guide_Linux.md) instructions to download and install the latest version.

-2. The second applicaion we will be installinf is **SFABOA**, which has to be installed on the same machine where SFAECO has been installed in the previous step.
+2. The second application we will be installing is **SFABOA**, which has to be installed on the same machine where SFAECO has been installed in the previous step.
 Follow the [SFABOA Installation Guide](sfaboa/docs/Installation_Guide_Linux.md) instructions to download and install the latest version.

 3. The third application we will be installing is **SFAKMA**.
 Follow the [SFAKMA Installation Guide](sfakma/docs/Installation_Guide_Linux.md) instructions to download and install the latest version.

 4. We will now install the **Android native app** on an Android device.
-Follow the [Androind Native App Installation Guide](mobile/android/docs/SACL.pdf) instructions to download and install the latest version.
+Follow the [Android Native App Installation Guide](mobile/android/docs/SACL.pdf) instructions to download and install the latest version.

 5. All the required applications have been installed.
 You can now **enroll a user** through your Android device and perform transactions.